Closed to the public at this time, except by special event or appointment.

 Guided Tours

-Accompanied by State Parks interpreters and docents, you will stroll back in time to the Mexican Rancho period of the mid-1800s.
-That’s when the two-story Castro Adobe hacienda was built on the 9,000-acre rancho granted to Jose Joaquin Castro and became one of the social centers of the Central California Coast.
+Stroll back in time with State Park docents to the Mexican Rancho period of the mid-1800s.
+That’s when the two-story Castro Adobe hacienda was built on the almost 9,000-acre rancho granted to Jose Joaquin Castro and became one of the social centers of the central California coast.
+Learn about vaquero culture and skills at Rancho San Andres while listening to live music.
+Explore the fandango room where music and dance were enjoyed frequently and visit one of the last remaining indoor cocinas in California where you'll hear about the bear and bull fights held on site.

+This is a free event with limited parking so carpooling is encouraged.
 Old Adobe Road is a one lane road, so please be considerate of our neighbors, drive slowly and pull over to let oncoming traffic pass.
-Thank you.
+Dogs are not permitted in the park and cannot be left in a vehicle unattended.

 Land Acknowledgement